Tremont and Gulf 30: Preservation

 In 2012, Iowa Pacific Holdings gained ownership of the TSRR, and they decided to have a group of volunteers finish the restoration of No. 400 to have it running again, since No. 201's flue time was close to expiring, and the railroad needed to keep a second steam locomotive on their active roster alongside No. 300.
 Iowa Pacific also decided to revert all of their steam locomotives to their original revenue liveries, instead of leaving them in their TSRR colors.
 As a result of this decision, when No. 400 was brought back under steam in April 2014, it was reverted to one of its older appearances as Magma Arizona No. 7.
 In July 2016, No. 7 took part in a photographer's special alongside No. 28, and the two locomotives would perform a few doubleheaders.
 In early 2017, ownership of the TSRR was moved again to the Western Group, and No. 7 was reverted to its older appearance as Tremont and Gulf No. 30.
 The locomotive would also be one of the one that would pull and push Texas and Pacific 2-10-4 "Texas" type No. 610 in and out of the engine house at Palestine.
-As of 2023, No. 30 is still being used for tourist operations on the TSRR alongside No. 28.
+As of 2025, No. 30 is the only operating steam locomotive on the TSRR's roster, as No. 28 is out of service awaiting repair work.
 Its next 1,472-day inspection will likely take place in 2029, as that will have marked fifteen years since No. 30's 2014 return.